-- 1. All relocation budgets should include a minimum contingency of 5% added to the project budget and then reflected in the Core App (Part IV Use of Funds) to ensure unexpected expenditures are covered.

-- 2. When no resident data or incomplete resident data can be provided at Application then the Application must include a description detailing why the data is missing or incomplete.

-- 3. Relocation Plan

-- a.
-The Relocation Plan must be:

-- i.
-Thorough and clear,

-- ii.
-Detail the entire projected relocation process,

-- iii.
-Consistent with requirements outlined in this manual,

-- b.
-Template

-- i.
-Executive Summary: Summarize each of the following sections.

-- ii.
-Funding sources and applicable information/regulations:

-- 1. Demolition/reconstruction, rehabilitation, new construction

-- 2. Changes from current to proposed unit mix (bedroom size, AMI designation, unit count)

-- 3. Development and operating funding sources that trigger regulations (ie. Federal funding, Resyndication, etc.)

-- 4. If there is a previous LURC or LURA, provide applicable rent and income restrictions in current terms

-- iii.
-Expected Resident Impact:

-- 1. Number of tenants to be temporarily relocated

-- 2. For tenants to be permanently displaced (with waiver)

-- a.
-Number of tenants

-- b.
-Reason for displacement

-- iv.
-Timeline: Provide dates for each of the following (differentiate between actual and projected):

-- 1. Notices (see Notice Requirements)

-- a.
-Which notices will be used

-- b.
-Distribution date

-- c.
-Method of notice distribution

-- 2. Other resident communication:

-- a.
-Interviews

-- b.
-Surveys

-- c.
-Meetings

-- 3. Relocation and Construction duration

-- a.
-Projected construction schedule

-- b.
-Relocation move out and return dates

-- 4. Moving Assistance

-- a.
-Relocation moving assistance

-- b.
-Cost estimates and sources

-- 5. Housing Assistance

-- a.
-Off-site Temporary Housing and Comparable Replacement Dwelling: - i.
-Housing option names and addresses (projection at Application, actual at Commencement submissions): - ii.
-Permanent displacement: The number of comparable replacement dwellings in the area that fulfill the needs of each displaced household - iii.
-Temporary Relocation: A minimum of three locations - 1.
-Households with accessibility needs - 2.
-Current number of vacancies for each site - 3.
-Bedroom sizes for each site - 4.
-Rent, utility cost, and total - b.
-Hotel: - i.
-Vacancy and amenity description (kitchen, suite with door to separate living room, etc.) - ii.
-Why apartments are not used - c.
-Map(s) showing Displacement, Comparable Replacement, and Temporary dwellings - v.
-Applicant efforts and methods: - 1.
-How the impact of the relocation process will be minimized - 2.
-Methods used to prevent displacement, if applicable - 3.
-RAD: Plans to accommodate households that may be precluded from returning due to proposed unit mix or LIHTC eligibility.
-Core Application must reflect such circumstances. - vi.
-Other - 1.
-Describe approved applicable waivers - 2.
-If other relevant information is missing, describe here - vii.
-Uncertainties and contingency plans - 1.
-Describe budget allotment for contingencies (see General Policies) - 2.
-Identify any uncertainties and describe plan for what will be done in those cases.

-Waivers and Projects Concept Change
+- Executive Summary: Summarize each of the following sections

+- Funding sources and applicable information/regulations:

+- o Demolition/reconstruction, rehabilitation, new construction

+- Changes from current to proposed unit mix (bedroom size, AMI designation, unit count)

+- Development and operating funding sources that trigger regulations (ie. Federal funding, Resyndication, etc.)

+- If there is a previous LURC or LURA, provide applicable rent and income restrictions in current terms

+- Expected Resident Impact:

+- Number of tenants to be temporarily relocated

+- For tenants to be permanently displaced (with waiver)

+- Number of tenants

+- Reason for displacement

+- Timeline: Provide dates for each of the following (differentiate between actual and projected):

+- Notices (see Notice Requirements)

+- Which notices will be used

+- Distribution date

+- Method of notice distribution

+- Other resident communication:

+- Interviews

+- Surveys

+- Meetings

+- Relocation and Construction duration

+- Projected construction schedule

+- Relocation move out and return dates

+- Moving Assistance

+- Relocation moving assistance

+- Cost estimates and sources

+- Housing Assistance

+- Off-site Temporary Housing and Comparable Replacement Dwelling:

+- Housing option names and addresses (projection at Threshold Review Submission, actual at Commencement submissions):

+- Permanent displacement: The number of comparable replacement dwellings in the area that fulfill the needs of each displaced household

+- Temporary Relocation: A minimum of three locations

+- o Households with accessibility needs

+- Current number of vacancies for each site

+- Bedroom sizes for each site

+- Rent, utility cost, and total

+- Hotel:

+- Vacancy and amenity description (kitchen, suite with door to separate living room, etc.)

+- Why apartments are not used

+- Map(s) showing Displacement, Comparable Replacement, and Temporary dwellings

+- Applicant efforts and methods:

+- How the impact of the relocation process will be minimized

+- Methods used to prevent displacement, if applicable

+- RAD: Plans to accommodate households that may be precluded from returning due to proposed unit mix or LIHTC eligibility.
+Core Application must reflect such circumstances.

+- Other

+- Describe approved applicable waivers

+- If other relevant information is missing, describe here

+- Uncertainties and contingency plans

+- Describe budget allotment for contingencies (see General Policies)

+- Identify any uncertainties and describe plan for what will be done in those cases

+Waivers and Project Concept Change